RascalSoftware/RAT/docs/source/DE.rst

 For all the algorithms in the RAT implementation of DE (see below), the parameters have the following meanings:-

 populationSize - For DE a number of sets of parameters (population) evolve using random mutation, or exchange of
-                 parameters (analogous to genes!) between the members of the poulation.
+                 parameters (analogous to genes!) between the members of the population.

 numGenerations - How many iterations of DE to run.